LeventeBack/Weather-tracker/README.en.md

 By clicking the "View Details" button we can see the selected sensors's settings and all the data.

 ![admin-sensors-show](./img/admin-sensors-show.png)
-​Figure 10 – The sensors settings and the .
+​Figure 10 – The sensors settings and the it's data.

 By clicking on the "Edit Settings" button we can change the sensors's settings.